Spacious room with windows facing east and west. May be a twin or a double. En-suite bath with shower.

 Enjoy a warm welcome to this fascinating timber-framed, historic, listed building in a quiet, attractive countryside location near Ashbourne, Derbyshire.

 May be a twin or double.
 There is room for a cot.
-A substantial zbed may be added at extra charge in this spacious room.
-The room overlookis the garden, tennis court and surrounding countryside.
-There is a shower in the ensuite.
+A substantial z-bed may be added at extra charge in this spacious room.

-2. From Derby A52.
-In Kirkland Langley, at crossroads turn right down Flagshaw Lane 1.4mi and continue onto Slade Lane 0.7mi.
-At T junction turn left and we are 300 metres on your left.
+From Derby A52: In Kirk Langley, at crossroads turn right down Flagshaw Lane, over crossroads in 1.4miles and continue onto Slade Lane for 0.7miles.
+At T junction turn left and we are 200 metres on your left.

 Tissington Trail(6.8m away) no telephone